 To that end, we have tried to identify the places in New Jersey that are safe, affordable, and have plenty of things to keep you busy well into retirement.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Ringwood don’t mind us spreading the word.

-Here are our top ten places in the Garden State to retire for 2018:
+Here are our top ten places in the Garden State to retire for 2019:

-How We Determined The Best Places To Retire In the Garden State
+How We Determined The Best Places To Retire In the Garden State for 2019

+We then narrowed it down to places with at least 10,000 people that weren’t townships.
 This left us with 97 places from across the state.